 But there's more to Chicago than buildings.
 Set on Lake Michigan, on the five Great Lakes, it also offers some beautiful views and the chance to enjoy the beaches along its shoreline.

+For dinner be sure to visit Lobby Bar & Lounge for great cocktails, before enjoying the American steakhouse Grill on 21.
 Be warned through, with such a brilliant hotel and a fabulous location in Chicago, you might just want to say an extra night!

 The fun-filled city - Calgary

-Just a short (90 minute) drive from your destination, Calgary in Alberta is a great option for a city stop no matter which route you have opted for.
+Just a short (90-minute) drive from your destination, Calgary in Alberta is a great option for a city stop no matter which route you have opted for.
 Known as a beautiful city with a population that is friendly and inviting, Calgary is a place that you feel at home in within minutes of arriving.

 The cosmopolitan city, with numerous skyscrapers, has plenty of nearby attractions to keep you entertained.
 Spend some time at the world-famous Calgary Zoo before visiting the iconic Calgary Tower or just enjoy its great culture and history.